arem-cdr/Carte_Asser_2020/README.md

 **To Do**

-[checkbox:unchecked] Use of hardware counter to get the speed input
+- [ ] Use of hardware counter to get the speed input

 -----------------------------------------------------------------------------
 **List of Modules:**